ha-anna/ha-anna/readME.md

 I am a Front-end developer & designer who focuses on creating beautiful and functional user experiences.

-- :poland: I am Polish born and raised but now living in Seoul, South Korea :kr:.
+- :poland: Orignally from Poland but now living in Seoul, South Korea :kr:.
 - :seedling: Currently, I am learning TypeScript and Node.js.
 - :beach_umbrella: When I am not coding or designing, I am hanging out with the local stray cats, learning Korean, or learning to play golf.
 - :envelope: How to reach me: <anna@haanna.com>